The Waterton Biosphere Reserve Association (WBRA) is managed by a volunteer Board of Directors and part-time contract staff.

 Rancher and Area Coordinator for the WBRA Carnivores and Communities Program, Tony ranches with his wife Lorraine and their two children near Twin Butte, Alberta.
 2014 marked their family’s 100th year on the farm.
 For years Tony has been working on initiatives to reduce human/carnivore conflict both as an active member of various community groups like the Drywood Yarrow Conservation Partnership, which he chairs, and through projects on his ranch.

-Jen is the WBRA Communications Coordinator and a local rancher.
+Jen is the WBRA Social Media Volunteer and a local rancher.
 Her family came to the Waterton Park, Alberta area in 1888, where she continues to ranch today.
 Living so close to a national mountain park like Waterton means they often see a variety of wildlife which can be both challenging and rewarding.
 To Jen, staying involved in the community and working on preserving working landscapes such as those in the Waterton Biosphere Reserve is something she feels to be not only an important responsibility, but also an enjoyable one.
 When not working on the ranch or with the WBRA, you might see Jen out with her camera enjoying the beautiful landscapes in the area.

 If you would like more information about the Waterton Biosphere Reserve please contact us at: